Upstatement/ups-dock/README.md

 ## License

-All Scout libraries are ISC-licensed. tl;dr: you can use this code however you'd like, just please attribute us appropriately!
+TBD

 ## About Upstatement

 [Upstatement](https://www.upstatement.com/) is a digital transformation studio headquartered in Boston, MA.

-_Write some more about Upstatement_
+Check out our [services](https://www.upstatement.com/services/) and our [work](https://www.upstatement.com/work/)!